 (2) Frontage for municipal water wells and water storage standpipes shall not be required.

-F. Building within the following districts will be subject to the respective Zoning Bylaw Section: Open Space Residential, Article 7; Floodplain District, Article 10; Watershed Protection District, Article 11; and Aquifer Protection District, Article 16.
+F. Building within the following districts will be subject to the respective Zoning Bylaw Section: Open Space Residential, Article8.1; Floodplain District, Article 10.1; Watershed Protection District, Article10.2; and Aquifer Protection District, Article10.3.

 G. Only the following projections into required yards or other required open spaces are permitted: